-The only difference with OFDMA DL is the definition of the transmit power.
-The OFDMA DL does not have a power control algorithm.
+There are two differences between OFDMA DL and UL.
+The first difference is the definition of transmit power.
+OFDMA DL does not have a power control algorithm.
+The second difference is the OFDMA UE Distribution panel available only for OFDMA UL.